alegrey91/r0x/README.md

 ## Introduction

 **r0x** is an automated enumeration tool written in python.
-It uses **nmap** to discover open ports and then enumerate them using a set of commands provided under the `scripts/` directory.
+It uses **nmap** to discover open ports and then enumerate them using the set of commands provided under the `scripts/` directory.

 The main feature of **r0x** is the interactiveness.
 After started, **r0x** provide a simple menu where you can check the scripts **status**, **list** them, and **show** their output.